SimonGomezUniv/doc/assessment.md

 Work will be done in teams of two or three.

-Team has to provide by mail a link to a github repository at the end of the 6th day of the unit
+Team has to provide by mail a link to a github repository.

+It should be finished at the end of the 6th day of the unit.

-Target is to have the following functionnality implemented in a microservice architecture:
+Target is to have the following functionnalities implemented in a microservice architecture:
 - a working motus game
 - a scoring system
 - an authentication system